Community Campaign Fundraiser Talking Points

 - The Jewish Federation continues to help Jewish Pittsburgh recover from the attack.
 That remains a focus, but the needs that existed in our community prior to October 27 still exist, and the daily operations and programs of our community partner organizations cannot continue without your support.

 - I am really proud of our Pittsburgh Jewish community and the entire city of Pittsburgh.
 The outpouring of support has been incredible.
 We know, however, the attack created new, pressing needs on top of all of the existing ones that the Community Campaign supports.
-Making our community more resilient is critical right now.
-That work may include more security, counseling for kids and teens, support for rabbis and spiritual leaders, support for Holocaust survivors and other community members who have been re-traumatized by this attack — and needs we don’t understand and have not uncovered yet.
+Ensuring our communities resilience is critical right now.
+That work includes more security, counseling for kids and teens, support for rabbis and spiritual leaders, support for Holocaust survivors and other community members who have been re-traumatized by this attack — and needs we don’t understand and have not uncovered yet.

 We need you now more than ever to support our community through Federation’s Community Campaign.